overmesgit/aibattle/README.md

 ## TODO

-* store updated units to battle viewer
-* update game viewer
-* send previous action to the function
-* implement auto play button
 * deploy only gcp run
+* remove old environment

+## Ideas

+* send previous actions to the function
 * time limits for goja

-## Ideas

 * new game view
 * mobile friendly
-* request time limit for getting next action
-* go lang template should use world objects directly
-* run at least one round to test a program
 * make internal page to check the status of the battle
 * cache go templates with env variable flag
-* better to catch errors in the container and return error.
 * battle time to local time
-* replace local image repo with gcp
 * add number of matches on leaderboard
 * program memory and cpu limits
 * match making depending on the score